favstats/vaccc19de_dashboard/README.md

 are any restrictions from RKI’s side - we don’t suspect that there are any but we haven’t found any information on that yet.

-:warning: We take no liability for the correctness of the data\!
+:warning: We take no liability for the correctness of the data!
 :warning:

 ## Datasets